Skip to content

 New

-2. Select an SAP Connection from the drop-down menu in Source and enter a unique name for your extraction.
+2. Select an SAP Connection of type RFC from the drop-down menu Source.

-3. Select the extraction type Table CDC and click [OK].
+5. Click [OK].
 The main window of the extraction type opens automatically.

 The majority of the functions of the extraction type can be accessed in the main window.